-Subrecipients will be required to report information to the Department on a quarterly and annual basis about the progress of the project.
+Subrecipients will be required to report information to the Department on a semi-annual basis about the progress of the project as well as through an annual mandatory monitoring call.
 A final report will be required of each subrecipient as well.